Community support sustains ACS

 Donations, especially Memorials and Tributes — A memorial donation or tribute for a deceased loved one or beloved pet is a kind expression of your caring and sympathy.
 A donation in honor of a special occasion or event is a thoughtful and unique gift.
 Bequests and Endowments The Animal Care Society is a charity worth remembering.
 The work we do can continue in your name.
 We hope you will consider the Society when making your Will.
 Donate online here.

 Volunteer — Much of our daily work (keeping cages/kennels/yards clean; assisting with feedings; walking/rotating dogs; doing laundry; washing dishes; etc.) is done by volunteers.
 You can help by giving your love and a few hours each week.
 No experience is necessary.
 Volunteers must be a mature 16 or 17 years of age or older (and be willing to work hard and get dirty).
-Volunteers working for community service or school service hours must be willing to work a minimum of 40 hours.
 Volunteer orientations are generally conducted at the shelter on Saturday mornings.
-On Saturday mornings you will work with a seasoned volunteer.
-Once you have submitted an application to volunteer, please call the shelter at (502) 426-6303 and talk to Sarah about scheduling a Saturday morning or “shadowing” an experienced volunteer during the week day.
+On Saturday mornings you will work with a staff member or experienced volunteer.
+Once you have submitted an application to volunteer, please call the shelter at (502) 426-6303 and talk to a staff member about scheduling a Saturday morning or “shadowing” an experienced volunteer during the week day.
 Apply online here.

 Membership — Become a member of The Animal Care Society and your annual subscription will help us meet the costs of operating and maintaining the Center, as well as caring for our pets.